bohniti/Jigsaw-Puzzling/README.md

 ## Author

-* **Tim Löhr** - If you have questions you can contact me under [timo.bohnstedt@gmail.com](timo.bohnstedt@gmail.com)
+* **Timo Bohnstedt** - If you have questions you can contact me under [timo.bohnstedt@gmail.com](timo.bohnstedt@gmail.com)

 ## License

-This project was done during my graduat studys in computer science at the university in Erlangen-Nürnberg.
+This project was done during my graduate studys in computer science at the University Erlangen-Nürnberg.

 ## SOURCE